nineinchnick/yii-usr/README.md

 ## One Time Password

 This interface allow saving and retrieving a secret used to generate one time passwords.
 Also, last used password and counter used to generate last password are saved and retrieve to protect against reply attacks.

+## Profile Pictures

+Allows users to upload a profile picture.
+The example identity uses [Gravatar](http://gravatar.com/) to provide a default picture.

+## Managable

+Allows to manage users:

+* update their profiles (and pictures)
+* change passwords
+* assign authorization roles
+* activate/disable and mark email as verified
+* see details as timestamps of account creation, last profile update and last visit

 # User model example